 Finally, it is worth noting that a shallow ANN typically contains only one hidden layer and increases in the number of neurons in that layer are insufficient to produce more accurate forecasts; the network becomes overtrained, impairing its ability to work with new datasets.
 Thus, more sophisticated neural networks, with deeper networks of hidden layers, are attracting the attention of researchers interested in improving the accuracy of load forecasters.

-2.4 Deep Learning Techniques
+2.4 Deep Learning Forecasters